 Daytrana Vitiligo Lawsuit, Daytrana Skin Pigmentation Lawsuit, Daytrana Skin Bleaching Lawsuit, Daytrana Skin Color Loss Lawsuit, Daytrana Skin Pigment Loss Lawsuit, Daytrana Patch Lawsuit | Daytrana Patch Side-Effects Lawsuit | Side Effects: vitiligo, leukoderma, leucoderma, skin pigmentation

 The leading law firm of Alonso Krangle LLP is currently investigating potential legal claims on behalf of people who have developed neuropathy and other neurological problems as a result of denture cream zinc poisoning.
-Our experience dealing with these claims stems from one of our partners, Andy Alonso, being Co-Lead Counsel on MDL 2051, In Re Denture Cream Products Liability Litigation currently pending in the United States District Court, Southern District of Florida, Miami Division.
+Our experience dealing with these claims stems from one of our partners, Andres Alonso, being Co-Lead Counsel on MDL 2051, In Re Denture Cream Products Liability Litigation currently pending in the United States District Court, Southern District of Florida, Miami Division.
 Zinc-containing denture creams now being investigated by our personal injury lawyers include:

 - Fixodent Denture Original Adhesive Cream

 - Fixodent Complete Denture Adhesive Cream

 - Super PoliGrip Extra Care Denture cream

 - Super PoliGrip Denture Adhesive Smooth Cream